CPU SchedulerTry Simulator

 Completed Features

-• SJF Algorithm - Preemptive (SRTF) with dynamic re-evaluation
+• SJF - Preemptive (SRTF) and non-preemptive variants

 • Round Robin - Time-sliced execution with configurable quantum